Welcome to the information page about the Rhodes Scholarships for Australia.

 - Justice Elizabeth Hollingworth of the Supreme Court of Victoria.

-Applications for the Rhodes Scholarships for 2016 are now open.
-Apply here.
+Applications for the Rhodes Scholarships for 2017 are now closed.

 Of the nine scholarships available each year in Australia, each state offers one Scholarship that is awarded by a selection committee of seven members (including three Rhodes Scholars) based in the state.
 In addition, there are three Australia-at-Large Scholarships awarded by a selection committee based in Canberra.
 This selection committee will consider applicants from the ACT and other territories of the Commonwealth, as well as those candidates nominated by state selection committees.
 Please note that applicants cannot apply directly to Australia-at-Large.